Believe it or not, the second year of law school is when you should begin researching early bar exam requirements.

-Even if you’re going to a state where you don’t have to file your bar exam application until the third year of law school, this is not something you can do in one night.
+Even if you’re taking a state bar exam in which you don’t have to file your bar exam application until the third year of law school, this is not something you can do in one night.
 Or even over the course of a week.
 You will likely have to do some significant digging into your personal, financial and work histories.
 Remember that traffic ticket you got in the middle of nowhere driving home from college your second year?
 You are going to have to hunt down the docket for it to include with your application.
 That’s only part of it.
 You may have to get forms notarized and references to provide letters of recommendation.

 Some states have a limited timeline established for you to file your bar exam application.
-In New York, for example, the application filing period is only one month.
-No extensions.
-Late applications are not accepted.
 The last thing you want is to wait another six months to take the bar because you missed a deadline.
 As a 2L student now, you can see these coming with more than enough time to gather and do everything you need on schedule.

-By checking bar exam requirements (going into fall semester of 2L year or sooner), you get to see what’s tested on that exam and then plan your course schedule accordingly.
-If you’re bar exam state tests Commercial Law and Secured Transactions, consider taking those classes in law school.
+By checking bar exam requirements, you get to see what’s tested on that exam and then plan your course schedule accordingly.
+For example, if your bar exam state tests Commercial Law and Secured Transactions, consider taking those classes in law school.
 Give yourself every advantage, early and often.

 For more information and tips, check out this BARBRI bar exam checklist.